Psmths/openssh-backdoor/README.md

 # openssh-backdoor
 Experimental backdoor for OpenSSH Portable.
 Patch for OpenSSH Portable v8.8_p1.
+For educational/ethical purposes only!

 ## How does it work?